wp-plugins/email-address-encoder/readme.txt

 Tested up to: 3.3
 Stable tag: 1.0.1

-A lightweight plugin to protect plain email addresses from email-harvesting robots by encoding them into decimal and hexadecimal entities.
+A lightweight plugin to protect email addresses from email-harvesting robots by encoding them into decimal and hexadecimal entities.

 == Description ==

-A lightweight plugin to protect plain email addresses from email-harvesting robots by encoding them into decimal and hexadecimal entities.
+A lightweight plugin to protect plain email addresses and mailto links from email-harvesting robots by encoding them into decimal and hexadecimal entities.
 Has effect on the posts, pages, comments, excerpts and text widgets.
 No UI, no shortcode, no JavaScript — just simple spam protection.

 == Usage ==